H-language/docs/README.md

 </pre>

 #### next
-In iteration-scopes you often want to "go to the next iteration", if it be for dealing with objects, or processing bytes.
+In iteration-scopes you often want to have control as to when it jumps to the next iteration:
 <pre>
 <M>next</M> <G>// Jump up to next iteration</G>
 <G>// "skip the rest, go to the next", like:</G>